-In the end, it’s pretty much the best battery you’ll find in any headphones for kids at the moment.
-So, if your little one tends to forget a lot, these can be a great choice.
+In the end, it’s solid battery life compared to similar headphones for kids at the moment.
+So, if your little one tends to forget a lot, these are a great choice.

 Of course, one of the most important questions for any product meant for children.
 How well are they built?
 Will they survive my kids?

 It’s a legitimate question, especially since these are quite pricey.